Subscribe

 Just like you have a dental routine, it’s important to start one for your dog, too.
 The teething phase is an excellent time to establish regular dental care with your pup to keep their pearly whites shiny and healthy.
 Regular cleanings improve dogs’ overall health and prevent future dental problems like canine periodontal disease, which can lead to heart disease.

-One way to take care of your dog’s teeth is by brushing them with a dog-specific toothpaste and brush.
+One way to care for your dog’s teeth is by brushing them with a dog-specific toothpaste and brush.
 Starting this routine at a young age may make it easier to continue and keep up with as dogs grow older.
-Dental chews and bones are another great way to keep your dog’s teeth clean.
+Dental chews and bones are another great way to clean your dog’s teeth.
 Most veterinary offices also offer annual dental cleanings to remove the build-up of plaque and tartar.

 Frequently asked questions